Close Menu

 • Website

 Listening to her grandmother weaving nighttime tales to penning down her own thoughts, Priya developed a penchant for stories and their origin early in her childhood.
-Soon she began getting lost in the world of paintings and books.
-After her master's in literature, she started writing copiously on diverse topics including architecture, interior design trends, environment, and climate change while learning the ropes of copyediting.
+After her master's in literature, she has been writing copiously on diverse topics including architecture, interior design trends, home appliances, food, and home improvement while honing copyediting.
+Additionally, she has been crafting DIYs for Homecrux for the past couple of years.
 Reading novels, painting, and baking are her favorites on her long list of hobbies.
-She also loves to travel, meet new people, learn about different cultures, and listen to stories.
+She also loves to eat, travel, meet new people, learn about different cultures, and listen to stories.

 Related Posts